Personal Injury Lawyer in New York

 Victims of Police Brutality, Illegal Stop, Frisk, Search and Arrest in New York City

-New York residents are entitled to the protection of the Fourth Amendment when we walked down the streets of the Bronx, Queens, Brooklyn and Manhattan against “unreasonable searches and seizures” by the City of New York Police Department.
-See generally, Elkins v United States, 364 US 206, 222 (1960); Beck v Ohio, 379 U S 89 (1964); Rios v United States, 364 US 253(1960); Henry v United States, 361 US 98 (1959); United States v Di Re, 332 US 581 (1948); Carroll v United States, 267 US 132 (1925).
+New York residents are entitled to the Fourth Amendment protection when we walked down the streets of the Bronx, Queens, Brooklyn, and Manhattan against “unreasonable searches and seizures” by the City of New York Police Department.
+See generally, Elkins v United States, 364 US 206, 222 (1960); Beck v Ohio, 379 US 89 (1964); Rios v United States, 364 US 253(1960); Henry v United States, 361 US 98 (1959); United States v Di Re, 332 US 581 (1948); Carroll v United States, 267 US 132 (1925).

-A New York City Police Department officer may initiate a Terry Stop (also known as an “Investigative Detention” or “Stop and Frisk” if he suspects that you are committing, has committed, or is about to commit a crime, but probable cause does not yet exist to arrest, and the officer wants to “stop” you and investigate.
+A New York City Police Department officer may initiate a Terry Stop (also known as an “Investigative Detention” or “Stop and Frisk” if he suspects that you are committing, has committed, or is about to commit a crime, but the probable cause does not yet exist to arrest, and the officer wants to “stop” you and investigate.

 The Terry Stop has its authority in the landmark United States Supreme case of Terry v Ohio, 392 US 1 (1968).
 In Terry, the court held that it was reasonable for a police officer to stop and frisk Terry and two other men after observing them acting suspiciously in front of a store under the belief that they might rob it.
-A weapon was recovered after frisking Terry and he was convicted of carrying a concealed weapon.
+A weapon was recovered after frisking Terry, and he was convicted of carrying a concealed weapon.

 The Fourth Amendment provides that “the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated . . ..”
 This important right of personal security belongs as much to a citizen on the streets of the Bronx as to the homeowner closeted in his study in the suburbs of Westchester County to dispose of his secret affairs.

-“No right is held more sacred, or is more carefully guarded, by the common law than the right of every individual to the possession and control of his own person, free from all restraint or interference of others, unless by clear and unquestionable authority of law.”
+In Terry v Ohio, 392 US 1 (1968), the United States Supreme Court acknowledged that it has always recognized, “No right is held more sacred, or is more carefully guarded, by the common law than the right of every individual to the possession and control of his own person, free from all restraint or interference of others, unless by clear and unquestionable authority of law.”
 See Union Pac.
 R. Co. v Botsford, 141 US 250, 251 (1891).

-New York General Municipal Law (GML) § 50-e, requires the timely filing of a notice of claim as a statutory precondition to the initiation of personal injury suits against a municipality.
+New York General Municipal Law (GML) § 50-e requires the timely filing of a notice of claim as a statutory precondition to the initiation of personal injury suits against a municipality.
 See O’Brien v City of Syracuse, 54 NY2d 353, 358 (1981).

 Are You The Victim of an Illegal New York State Motor Vehicle Stop and Search?

-The United States Supreme Court in the case of United States v Mendenhall, list the following as “[e]xamples of circumstances that might indicate a seizure, even where the person did not attempt to leave, would be the threatening presence of several officers, the display of a weapon by an officer, some physical touching of the person of the citizen, or the use of language or tone of voice indicating that compliance with the officer’s request might be compelled.”
+The United States Supreme Court, in the case of United States v Mendenhall, list the following as “examples of circumstances that might indicate a seizure, even where the person did not attempt to leave, would be the threatening presence of several officers, the display of a weapon by an officer, some physical touching of the person of the citizen, or the use of language or tone of voice indicating that compliance with the officer’s request might be compelled.”
 See United States v Mendenhall, 446 US 546 (1980).

-The Fourth Amendment’s requirement that searches and seizures be founded upon an objective justification, governs all seizures of the person, “including seizures that involve only a brief detention short of traditional arrest.
+The Fourth Amendment’s requirement that searches and seizures be founded upon an objective justification governs all seizures of the person, “including seizures that involve only a brief detention short of traditional arrest.
 See United States v Mendenhall, 446 US 546 (1980), citing, Davis v Mississippi, 394 US 721 (1969); Terry v Ohio, 392 US 1, 16-19 (1968).

-The New York City Police Department can stop, frisk and search you or your car under the following circumstances:
+The New York City Police Department can stop, frisk, and search you or your car under the following circumstances:

-– If a New York police officer has probable cause to believe that your car contains evidence of a criminal activity, he may lawfully search any area of the vehicle in which the evidence might be found.
+– If a New York police officer has probable cause to believe that your car contains evidence of criminal activity, he may lawfully search any area of the vehicle in which the evidence might be found.
 See Arizona v Gant, 129 S. Ct.
 1710 (2009).

-– If a New York police officer has a reasonable suspicion that a traffic violation has occurred, or criminal activity is afoot he may conduct a traffic stop.
+– If a New York police officer has a reasonable suspicion that a traffic violation has occurred or criminal activity is afoot, he may conduct a traffic stop.
 See United States v Arvis, 534 US 266 (2002).

-If you or a loved one were unlawfully seized by the New York City Police Department in the Bronx, Queens, Brooklyn or Manhattan you must call Bronx police brutality lawyer Bryan J. Hutchinson immediately to file a Notice of Claim to protect your rights.
+If you or a loved one were unlawfully seized by the New York City Police Department in the Bronx, Queens, Brooklyn, or Manhattan, you must call Bronx police brutality lawyer Bryan J. Hutchinson immediately to file a Notice of Claim to protect your rights.
 The Notice of Claim must be notarized and served personally or by Certified Mail on the City of New York within 90 days from the date of the occurrence.

 New York courts have held that ignorance of the law regarding the necessity of filing a timely notice of claim does not constitute a reasonable excuse as a matter of law.
-See Felice v Eastport/South Manor Central School Dist., 50 AD3d 138 (2nd Dept 2008); Anderson v City University of New York, 8 AD3d 413 (2nd Dept 2004).
+See Felice v Eastport/South Manor Central School Dist., 50 AD3d 138 (2nd Dept 2008); the Anderson v City University of New York, 8 AD3d 413 (2nd Dept 2004).